aidinahmadian/AppleMusicUI/README.md

 - If you **want to contribute**, submit a pull request.
   - In order to submit a pull request, please fork this repo and submit a PR from your forked repo.
   - Have a detailed message as to what your PR fixes/enhances/adds.
-  - Each PR must get two approvals from our team before we will merge.

 ## Requirements